 Ever since seeing her on screen in the Hitchcock movie Rear Window, Grace’s unapologetic high-glamour style instantly made her my favourite icon, simply because she is everything I am not – they do say opposites attract.

-Looking so perfectly put together both on and off-screen, Grace’s well-coiffed blonde hair never had a strand out of place and I have never seen a picture of her without an immaculately styled outfit (she does have an iconic handbag named after her after all).
+Looking so perfectly put together both on and off-screen, Grace’s well-coiffed blonde hair never had a strand out of place and I have never seen a picture of her without an immaculately styled outfit.
 But it isn’t all about her style, of course.

 Soon after marrying Prince Rainier, Grace Kelly stepped away from acting but continued to pursue her philanthropy work.
 She established foundations, hospitals and orphanages which still continue to make an impact on people’s lives around the world and for that, I honour Grace Kelly as my hero for International Women’s Day.